danwwagner/thermostat-controllers/README.md

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 ## Acknowledgements
-Thanks to Adafruit for their code for the DS18B20 and MCP9808 temperature sensors. https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/overview
+Thanks to Adafruit for their code for the DS18B20 and MCP9808 temperature sensors, and their installation guide above.

+https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/overview

 https://github.com/adafruit/Adafruit_Python_MCP9808 (courtesy of Tony DiCola, MIT license)